git-cloner/gitclone.com/mydocs/en-US/feature/README.md

 **The more users, the faster the clone**

-​	gitclone.com has cached the code base with star> 10000 on github.com, and has started to cache the star> 3000 code base.
-For the uncached code base, developers only need to clone through gitclone.com A permanent cache will be established, and other developers will use the cache when cloning.
+​	gitclone.com has cached the repository with star> 10000 on github.com, and has started to cache the star> 3000 repository.
+For the uncached repository, developers only need to clone through gitclone.com A permanent cache will be established, and other developers will use the cache when cloning.
 The more developers use it, the greater the cache hit rate and the faster the clone.

 **Multiple ways to support acceleration**